Monkey Man (In Production)

 My adaptation of the lyrical and semi-autobiographical family saga "Bulibasha", by the great Maori novelist Witi Ihimaera - who wrote "Whale Rider".

-Robin Scholes is producing and Lee Tamahori directing - the same team responsible for the NZ classic "Once Were warriors".
+Robin Scholes produced the film with Lee Tamahori directing - the same team responsible for the NZ classic "Once Were warriors".

 Bentley Dean and Martin Butler devised this project with the Yakel tribe on Tanna island, Vanuatu.
 Bentley lived on the island with his family over seven months, with Martin travelling back and forwards from Sydney.
 By the time I came on board they had decided on a lot of the main story elements and shot quite a lot of footage, but needed a screenplay to pull it all together.